 What is most interesting about these discoveries is the consistency and continuity with which these cults evolved from the early stages of history.
-Gradually, the Goddess’ symbolism developed into a complex symbolism of human needs.
+Gradually, goddess’ representation developed into a complex symbolism of human needs.
 They presumably arose with the development of agriculture and domestication, and are believed to be responsible for the development of a more complex form of social organization.

-Foremost, the Goddess has been associated with the fertility cults.
-Although the survival of the species must have been a central concern of the fertility cults, these goddesses were also, in a broader sense, “life creators”, a symbol of renewal and socio-cultural regeneration.
+Foremost, goddess artifacts have been associated with the fertility cults.
+Although the survival of the species must have been a central concern of the fertility cults, these goddesses were also, in a broader sense, life creators, a symbol of renewal and socio-cultural regeneration.
 It is probable that these symbols reflect an important stage in the evolution of symbolic representation of culture in general.
 As Marija Gimbutas points out, the Great Goddess is much more than a mere fertility goddess.3 She played an essential part in the development of religious symbolism and culture.

-And as we have already outlined, the Goddess’ profane reality has been deliberately overshadowed in the Bible.
+And as we have already outlined, gooddess profane representation has been deliberately overshadowed in the Bible.
 For this reason alone, the continuous study of the primal essence of her being is important.
 If one takes notice of the growing interest and the ever greater number of books on the subject, her obscurity may only be temporary.
 And if the momentum persists, we might find the key to unraveling the whole reality of human spirituality.

-Between the fifth and fourth millennia BC, the peaceful, sedentary and agricultural societies of Old Europe, in which the Great Goddess, it is believed, played a major role, began to endure the invasion of nomadic patriarchal tribes.
-The warrior mentality of “the god(s)” worshippers began to challenge the Goddess’ dominion and they began to impose their own cults.5 One possible scenario is that, in time, none of the goddesses retained their supremacy; they were forced into subservience and cast into oblivion.
+Between the fifth and fourth millennia BCE, the peaceful, sedentary and agricultural societies of Old Europe, in which the Great Goddess, it is believed, played a major role, began to endure the invasion of nomadic patriarchal tribes.
+The warrior mentality of the god(s) worshipers began to challenge the goddess’ dominion and they began to impose their own cults.5 One possible scenario is that, in time, none of the goddesses retained their supremacy; they were forced into subservience and cast into oblivion.

-As centuries passed and as the major cultures of ancient Near East like Egypt and Sumer developed, the Goddess’ worship retained some its popularity as she shared equal devotion with her male counterparts.
+As centuries passed and as the major cultures of ancient Near East like Egypt and Sumer developed, goddess’ worship retained some its popularity as she shared equal devotion with her male counterparts.
 In the semi-nomadic tribes of Israel, however, the Goddess was undergoing a propaganda campaign to completely eradicate her reality from their cultic practices.
 Back then, women were literally and legally the property of men who submitted to the tribal rule of the God of the fathers.
-These laws and practices reflected the exclusion of the Goddess principle from the cultic life of Israel: the God of Israel was believed to be the only superior God, no other god could be worshipped except Him.
-In the process, “monotheism” thrived at the expense of other gods and goddesses.
+These laws and practices reflected the exclusion of the goddess principle from the cultic life of Israel: the God of Israel was believed to be the only superior God, no other god could be worshiped except him.
+In the process, monotheism thrived at the expense of other gods and goddesses.

 We have seen in Genesis and all through the text of the Pentateuch how critical it became to control the progeny through the dominion of women’s fertility.
 The female’s sexuality had to be checked and maintained under male authority so to preserve the racial origin of the offspring.
 Women’s behavior was closely regulated by the patriarchal laws, in stark contrast with more ancient matrilineal cultures where life in society was ruled by the legitimacy of the mother’s offspring regardless of who the father was.